-The Kids Edition Fire tablets all come in bright, cheery colors and include a matching bright and cheery case for the perfect protective package.
+The Kids Edition Fire tablets all come in bright, cheery colors and include a matching bright and cheerful case for the perfect protective package.
 My favorite out of the three options available on the Fire 7 Kids Edition is the Purple color.

 To my eyes, the Purple is attractive and playful without being too brash and flamboyant.
-Of course if you or your child prefer, you can instead pick up a bright Blue or perky Pink.
+Of course, if you or your child prefer, you can instead pick up a bright Blue or perky Pink.
 Whichever you go with, there will be no doubt what age bracket this device is for.

 We may earn a commission for purchases using our links.
 Learn more.